The adorable Marcel gives us the lowdown on gay Germany and some invaluable tips for LGBTQ travelers to Germany.

 Over the past few decades, Germany has evolved to become one of the most gay friendly countries in the world.

-In the 1920s and 1930s, Schöneberg in Berlin was famous for being one of the first ever gay villages with a thriving queer culture.
+In the 1920s and 1930s, Schöneberg in Berlin was famous for being one of the first-ever gay villages with a thriving queer culture.
 Sadly the LGBTQ community of Germany took a massive beating during the Nazi era, either being forced to flee or coerced into concentration camps where they were persecuted and beaten, usually to death.
-Fortunately, since the 1960s, the community began a great renaissance as they started to rise from the shadows, starting with the decriminalisation of homosexuality in 1969.
+Fortunately, since the 1960s, the community began a great renaissance as they started to rise from the shadows, starting with the decriminalization of homosexuality in 1969.

-Fast forward to today: Germany has started to reclaim its fabulous crown as one of the leading LGBTQ friendly countries in the world – a feat it once proudly held in the pre-Nazi era.
+Fast forward to today: Germany has started to reclaim its fabulous crown as one of the most gay friendly countries in the world – a feat it once proudly held in the pre-Nazi era.

 87% of Germans believe that homosexuality should be accepted by society